akshatgoel92/welfare-monitor/README.md

 #### get-dynamic-script.py
-Thie file's main purpose is to pull field data, merge it with transaction/FTO data from the database, and output a csv in the appropriate format for BTT.
+This file's main purpose is to pull field data, merge it with transaction/FTO data from the database, and output a csv in the appropriate format for BTT.
 It reformats necessary data in order to be able to match the job card numbers.
 A message is emailed to the team if there are no matches.
 It then uploads the dynamic script to S3/Cyberduck to the tests folder for the team to use.

 #### put-script.py
 This puts the script into the scripts table in the database.